Skip to Main Content

 When searching for the terms computer science java technology, the boolean operator AND will be placed default between the terms.

-Search in the section Conferences for Java technology and you get the next results.
+Search in the section Conferences for computer science java technology and you get the next results.
 A means the article is online fulltext available.

-Click Courses to search for the course Java technology.
-The results show 20 records.
-None of the courses are free available.
+Click Courses to search for courses on play technology (since you can't find courses on the terms computer science java technology) .
+The results show 5 records.
+None of the courses are free available for the Radboud University.
 Click on a course to pay and get access.

-In the section Journals & Magazines search for the title "IEEE Software".
-The quotation marks ensure that you only find the articles from this journal:
+In the section Journals & Magazines search for the title "IEEE Software" .
+The quotation marks ensure that you only find the journals with these words in the title:

-Fill in the first name and surname in Authors and click on .
+Fill in the first field the First Name/Given Name and in the second Field the Family Name/Last Name/Surname in Authors bar.
 It is not possible to search for M*, where * stands for zero, one or more characters (truncation or wildcard).
 There must be at least three characters: e.g. Mar* or M*rk.
 The full first name Marko gives the best results.

 If you click on a title the next information may appear: